Hunt, Hook & Cook : Frog Co.

 This is Frog Co.’s first year guiding frog trips.
 These trips aren’t something you hear about often, but Frog Co. wanted to share that experience with people.

-Gigs and traps are offered for these frogging trips, however Frog Co.’s Kevin Rabalais says the barehanded catch is their “bread and butter.”
+Gigs and traps are offered for these frogging trips, however Frog Co.’s Austin Bertrand says the barehanded catch is their “bread and butter.”

-“Once you get your hands on your first frog, that’s what you want to keep catching,” says Rabalais.
+“Once you get your hands on your first frog, that’s what you want to keep catching,” says Bertrand.

 To contact Frog Co. about scheduling your frog trip, call (337) 764-1473 or visit their Facebook for information about how to contact their tour guides.